Strike pay: Sweden

 Sweden has a high trade union density, much like other Nordic countries and strike pay may be paid out by trade unions, such as the Engineers of Sweden, but is not considered taxable.

 Argentina

 In Argentina, workers hold the legal right to strike and receive payment.
 However, employers do not always honor this right.

 Luxembourg

 In Luxembourg, strike days are not compensated by employers.
 However, trade unions can compensate members through a fund financed by member dues.

 Strike fund

+A donation box for the strike of Bibliothèque publique d'information in 2020.

 A strike fund is a reserve set up by a union ahead of time (through special assessments or from general funds) and used to provide strike pay or for other strike-related activities.

 Strike funds have also been called "fighting funds" and in Danish "strejkekasse".
 According to Velden et al., in Belgium "unions sometimes reach an agreement with the employer to pay the wages retrospectively so that the union strike fund remains unaffected".